erb24/spib/README.rst

 SPIB is a deep learning-based framework for dimension reduction and Markov model construction of MD trajectories.
 Please read and cite this manuscript when using SPIB: https://aip.scitation.org/doi/abs/10.1063/5.0038198.
 Here is an implementation of SPIB in Pytorch.

+I (Eric) have modified this branch to incorporate the physics-based penalty term in the loss function.

 Installation
 ------------